What is in-home streaming?

 By default, Sunshine can only be accessed from machines on the local network.
 However, it can be configured so you can connect to your machine from anywhere.

 Exposing a remote desktop solution to the internet is not something you should do carelessly.
 If compromised, it could allow full control your PC.
-Be sure to use a complex password to prevent brute force attacks.
+Use complex, unique passwords and usernames to prevent brute force attacks.

-In most cases, enabling external access only entails enabling Sunshine's UPnP setting.
-UPnP configures your network, adds a rule to the firewall, and forwards connections to the appropriate ports automatically.
+In most home networks, enabling external access only requires that you enable Sunshine's UPnP setting.
+Universal Plug and Play (UPnP) automatically configures your network, adds a rule to the firewall, and forwards connections to the appropriate ports automatically.
 To enable the feature, navigate to the Sunshine GUI and enable UPnP in the General tab.
+You should not need any other software, nor any other networking solutions like Tailscale.

-Should your network not support UPnP, you'll need to manually set your firewall and forward the traffic to a specific machine.
+Should your network not support UPnP, you'll need to manually configure your firewall and forward network traffic to the machine.
 The following table outlines the ports Sunshine needs to operate.

-If you need to configure Sunshine to utilize ports other than the default set, check the Sunshine Documentaition guide for more information.
+If you need to configure Sunshine to utilize ports other than the default set, check the Sunshine Documentation guide for more information.

 Useful shortcuts